Ventricular tachycardia (VT): ECG criteria, causes, classification, treatment (management)

 Initiation of the tachyarrhythmia

 If the start of the tachycardia is recorded it is valuable to assess the initial beats.
 If the R-R intervals during the start of the tachycardia were irregular, it suggests ventricular tachycardia.
-This is called warp-up phenomenon and is characteristic of ventricular tachycardia.
+This is called warm-up phenomenon and is characteristic of ventricular tachycardia.
 Supraventricular tachycardias do not display warm-up phenomenon (with the exception of atrial tachycardia).

 Initiation by premature atrial beats